awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-clean-up-tasks.md

 1. In the **Delete Cluster** window, for **Create snapshot**, choose **No** and then choose **Delete**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-gsg-cluster-delete-final-snapshot.png)

-1. On the cluster details window, the **Cluster Status** will display that the cluster being deleted\.
+1. On the cluster details window, the **Cluster Status** displays that the cluster is being deleted\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/gsg/images/rs-gsg-clusters-config-delete-status.png)